Halva: Greece

+Italy

+In the early 2020s, halva production also began in Italy.
+In 2023, the artisanal confectionery laboratory The Halva Lab was established in Sassuolo, producing halva inspired by Mediterranean and Middle Eastern traditions but made without added sugars.

 India

 India has many types of halva, some unique to particular regions of the country.
 It is one of the popular sweets of India usually made from semolina.

-The town of Bhatkal in Coastal Karnataka is famous for its unique Banana Halwa which is infused with either whole cashews, pistachio or almonds.
-This type of authentic halwas are a specialty of the Muslims of this town.
+The town of Bhatkal in Coastal Karnataka is famous for its unique banana halwa which is infused with either whole cashews, pistachio or almonds.
+This type of authentic halwa is a specialty of the Muslims of this town.
+The Udupi cuisine has halwa made from banana, wheat, ashgourd, and jackfuit.

-It is speculated that Halva (or Halwa) is associated with Indian traditions and culture, written records of sweets from Mānasollāsa indicate that semolina halvas, the most popular form of halvas in India, were already known in India, for instance, it mentions a sweet called shali-anna which is a semolina based sweet today known as Kesari in South India.
+It is speculated that halva (or halwa) is associated with Indian traditions and culture.
+Written records of sweets from Mānasollāsa mention a sweet called shali-anna, a type of semolina halwa which is today known as kesari in South India.

 Tirunelveli in Tamil Nadu is known for its wheat halwa.
 Its preparation is a laborious process that "is slowly seeing this sweet disappear."
 Unlike other sweets, the extra ghee is not drained out but forms an outer layer.
 This increases the shelf life of the halwa.
-The unique taste of the halwa is attributed to the perennial Thamirabranai.
+Locals attribute the unique taste of the halwa to the water of the Thamirabarani.

 The history of Kozhikode Halwa in Kerala could trace back to Zamorin era.
 Zamorin invited chefs from Gujarat to prepare halwa for their royal feast.
 They were also granted places to stay beside royal kitchen.
 This settlement later evolved as sweet sellers street, nowadays known as SM (Sweet Meat) Street or Mittayitheruvu.
 Kozhikode halwa is made of pure coconut oil, not from ghee.
 Kozhikode halwa also builds religious harmony; Ayyappa devotees from neighboring states Karnataka and Andhra Pradesh buy halwa and chips like prasadam (sacred food).
 They distribute them among their neighbors and friends, who consume them with a religious zeal.

 Iran

 In Iran, halva (حلوا) usually refers to a related confection made from wheat flour and butter and flavored with saffron and rose water.
-The final product has a yellow color or brown color or dark brown color.
-The halva is spread thin on a plate till it dries into a paste.
+The final product has a yellow, brown, or dark brown color.
+The halva is spread thin on a plate and left until it dries into a paste.
 Halva usually is served at wedding celebrations, religious ceremonies and funerals.

-Halva Ardeh is the Iranian term for tahini-based halva, and may or may not include whole pistachios.
+Halva ardeh is the Iranian term for tahini-based halva, and may or may not include whole pistachios.
 Ardeh is processed sesame in the form of paste, usually sweetened with syrup.